ravendb/docs/docs/consumer/querying/using-linq-to-query-ravendb.markdown

 ## Aggregate operators

-RavenDB supports only the `Count` Linq aggregate operator.
+RavenDB currently only supports the `Count` and `Distinct` Linq aggregate operators.